yevhenii-martynenko-qa/yevhenii-martynenko-qa/README.md

 ![Header](https://github.com/potf/potf/blob/main/assets/1760106407645.jpeg)

-#### Junior QA Engineer with background in e-commerce product lifecycle management, data validation (XML, JSON, web parsing), and functional testing of integrations and automation tools.
-Skilled in cross-team collaboration and ensuring product quality across platforms
+#### Junior QA Engineer passionate about software quality and detail-oriented.
+Familiar with manual testing, bug reporting, and test documentation.
+Eager to grow in QA, contribute to delivering reliable and user-friendly products, and expand skills in automation testing in the near future.

 ---